-Must be shared with the official ASABE IQS Google account (asabe.iqs@qmail.com) through Google Drive by 5:00 P.M. central time on the report due date listed in section 9.
+All reports must be shared with the official ASABE IQS Google account (asabe.iqs@gmail.com) through Google Drive by 5:00 P.M.
+Central Time on the report due date listed in Section 9.
 See Section 7.1 for submission information.